tuspjo/AAA-Actino-Assembly-and-Annotation/README.md

 (ok, apparently only prokka, previously also BUSCO)

 Prokka setup

 Prokka annotates a lot more genes if given extra databases to the default ones.

-Download PFAM HMM and PGAP HMM and put them in your prokka location in db/hmm/ and press them Currently, Pfam-A v.32.0 and PGAP HMMs released 2021-11-10 are used (http://ftp.ebi.ac.uk/pub/databases/Pfam/releases/ https://ftp.ncbi.nlm.nih.gov/hmm/current/RELEASE_NOTES.txt
+Download PFAM HMM and PGAP HMM and put them in your prokka location in db/hmm/ and press them.

+Currently, Pfam-A v.32.0 and PGAP HMMs released 2021-11-10 are used (http://ftp.ebi.ac.uk/pub/databases/Pfam/releases/ https://ftp.ncbi.nlm.nih.gov/hmm/current/